Dogwood Control

 Inspecting the Dogwood tree up close.

-After you have confirmed that the weed you are encountering is Dogwood, you can then move forward with an inspection.
-During this phase, you will need to locate the areas where Dogwood is growing and what the conditions of the area are.
-This will help you to determine where to focus your herbicide treatment.
+After you have confirmed that the weed you are encountering is dogwood, you can proceed with an inspection.
+During this phase, you must locate the areas where dogwood is growing and the conditions in which it is growing.
+This will help you determine where to focus your herbicide treatment.

 Where to Inspect

-Dogwood grows best in moist soils but will grow in drier habitats as well.
-They like to grow in the shade of larger trees as understory plants.
-This is important to know so you can do a bit of habitat modification to create a less conducive environment for plant growth.
+Dogwood grows best in moist soils but will also grow in drier habitats.
+It likes to grow in the shade of larger trees as an understory plant.
+Knowing this is important so you can modify the habitat to create a less conducive environment for plant growth.

 What To Look For

-Analyze the area to see how severe of a Dogwood tree problem you have.
-In spring, Dogwood can grow between 20 to 30 feet and will be covered with white (or sometimes pink or red) bracts centered with small clusters of yellow or white flowers.
+Analyze the area to see how severe your dogwood tree problem is.
+In spring, dogwood can grow between 20 and 30 feet and be covered with white (or sometimes pink or red) bracts centered on small clusters of yellow or white flowers.

 Treatment

-The most effective way to kill Dogwood trees is via cut-stem treatment.
-You will cut the tree down to the stem and then apply a professional herbicide directly to the stem.
-Our recommendation is Triclopyr 4 as it as shown to be very effective against brush and shrubbery and is labeled for treating dogwood.
+The most effective way to kill dogwood trees is via cut-stem treatment.
+You will directly cut the tree down to the stem and apply a professional herbicide.
+Our recommendation is Triclopyr 4, as it has been shown to be very effective against brush and shrubbery and is labeled for treating dogwood.

 Step 1: Cut Down the Dogwood